solana-labs/solana/docs/src/proposals/optimistic_confirmation.md

 ## Primitives

-`vote(X, S)` - Votes will be augmented with a "reference" slot, `X` which is the **last** ancestor at which this validator voted on this fork with a proof of switching.
+`vote(X, S)` - Votes will be augmented with a "reference" slot, `X` which is the **latest** ancestor of this fork that this validator voted on with a proof of switching.
 Thus as long as a validator keeps voting on the same fork, `X` will remain unchanged.All votes will then be of the form `vote(X, S)`, where `S` is the sorted list of slots `(s, s.lockout)`